 Selection Process and Timeline

-The UMGF committee accepts proposals twice per year—once in the spring and once in the fall.
+The UMGF committee accepts proposals once per year, in spring semester.
 The UMGF committee will review all project proposals and select an initial round of proposals to consider.
 All proposers selected during the first round will then be invited to speak at the public hearing/forum.
 One member from the project group must be present at that event to present and answer questions about the project.
 Following the public meeting, the committee and, in some cases, the Vice Chancellor for Administration and Finance will make final selections.

-The Green Fund is no longer accepting project proposals for the spring funding cycle.
+The Green Fund is currently accepting project proposals.

 Questions?
 Email firstname.lastname@example.org